Unleash/unleash/CONTRIBUTING.md

 ### Steps running locally with docker

-1. Build local docker image by running `docker build . -t unleash:local`
+1. Build a local docker image by running `docker build . -t unleash:local`
 2. Create a network by running `docker network create unleash`
 3. Start a postgres database: